Pandemonium (1982 film): Plot

 In the fictional town of It Had To Be, Indiana, fullback Blue Grange scores the winning touchdown for It Had To Be University in the 1963 National Championship game.
 Afterwards, a shunned cheerleader named Bambi is seen fawning over Grange's locker before the on-field celebration pours into the locker room.
 As a group of cheerleaders are cleaning up the field after the game, all five are skewered with a javelin thrown by an unknown assailant.
 The bizarre murder makes headlines, as does a subsequent murder involving exploding pompons.
 As a result, the college's summer cheerleading camp is closed down.
 In 1982, the camp reopens with Bambi as the instructor.
 After arriving on campus, she meets Pepe the maintenance man and his mother Salt.
 Both warn her against reopening the camp as they believe it to be cursed with death, but Bambi is undeterred.

 At a bus station, a young woman named Candy (labeled Victim #1) prepares to board a bus to the cheerleading camp but her religious fanatic mother tries to dissuade her.
-As they quarrel, red beams of light suddenly streak from Candy's eyes and levitate her mother into the air.
+As they quarrel, red beams of light streak from Candy's eyes and levitate her mother into the air.
 As she hangs suspended, Candy tells her that she just wants to be normal and marches away to catch the bus.
-In another part of town, a male cheerleader named Glenn Dandy (Victim #2) says goodbye to his eccentric family before leaving for camp.
+Elsewhere, a male cheerleader named Glenn Dandy (Victim #2) says goodbye to his eccentric family before leaving for camp.
 Next, Mandy (Victim #3) is introduced by her father in a beauty pageant-style interview, revealing her obsession with dental hygiene.
 Sandy (Victim #4) asks for directions to the camp at a food truck and decides to hitchhike, but insists on getting references from every driver she passes (eventually accepting a ride with then-U.S. President Ronald Reagan).
 Andy and Randy (Victims #5 and #6 respectively), two lecherous male cheerleaders, are shown smoking marijuana while driving to the camp.
 The cheerleaders assemble at the camp and are greeted by Bambi.

-Meanwhile, a Mountie named Sgt.
+Meanwhile, a Canadian Mountie named Sgt.
 Reginald Cooper makes a phone call to Warden June to express his concerns about the new cheerleading camp.
 He also learns of an escaped convict named Jarrett who murdered his entire family with a hand drill and turned them into bookshelves.
 Cooper then leaves the station in the care of his ill-tempered assistant Johnson to visit the Indiana State Asylum, where he inquires about another recent escapee named Fletcher, who is shown hitching a ride to the college with Jarrett.